-There are many variations of magnets used in magnetic therapy, the broadest category being electromagnetic (magnetism generated from electricity) or static magnet therapy.
+There are many variations of magnets used in magnetic therapy, the broadest category being electromagnetic (magnetism generated from electric current) or static magnet therapy.
 For static magnets there are essentially three types:

 |Magnetic Material||Energy Product (MGOe)|